Pulgasari/rat/@ratscript/readme.md

 // usage in loops
 for (let x of 1..10) { ... }
-// use naked in loops
+// usage in naked loops
 for (1..10) { ... }
 ```